ReachableCEO/CNWHUD/README.md

 * VsCode profiles

 He used to use this repository as his TODO system, and utilized a local vscode kanbn , but is now using Taiga.
 You'll see evidence of all that in the git history.

+Also a brief attempt was made to use Dendron, that was abandoned.